Millions of people worldwide experience Sadness or Depression at some point. Depression is a mental illness, not an emotion.

 Regarding symptomatic severity, moderate Depression is the next level from mild cases.
 Moderate and mild Depression share similar symptoms.
 Adyou’really, moderate Depression may cause:

 The most significant difference is that the symptoms of moderate Depression are severe enough to cause problems at home and work.
-You may also find significant difficulties in your social life.
+You may also find considerable difficulties in your social life.

 Moderate Depression is more straightforward to diagnose than mild cases because the symptoms significantly impact your daily life.